CodeTechDoll/AkademicAssistant/game_rules/character_creation/ancestries/angels.md

 In addition to their Order-specific abilities, all angels possess minor abilities or traits shared across all Orders, such as:

-- Limited Flight: Angels can hover and fly short distances at a speed equal to their normal walking speed.
 - Divine Presence: Angels can spend a maneuver to radiate an aura of divine presence that instills awe and reverence in those who behold them.
 This aura can provide a boost die on social skill checks or impose a setback die on hostile actions targeting the angel, at the GM's discretion.